tambetvali/LaeArve/MDLaePage/iter1_app.md

 > No top, left and right panels and bars, only the content.

-> Text, tables and chapters are easily formatted: I don't use if I cannot format.
+> Text, tables and chapters are easily formatted: I don't use the features if I cannot format them.

 ### Json